 Where to find the cherry blossoms?
 All you need to do is wander the city and you’ll find some.
 For specific points, check out the Shakespeare and Co.
 Bookstore, Champs de Mars, Petit Palais, and Jardin des Plantes.

-Another trick is to turn to social media and see the locations of the latest cherry blossom photos!
+Another trick is to turn to social media and see the locations of the latest cherry blossom photos with trees in full bloom!

 Have a Picnic